With all the news about contaminated food, is there anything I can do to lower my child's risk?

 9. Zap your sponges.

 Kitchen sponges may be the worst culprits around when it comes to spreading germs.
 Moist and warm, with plenty of nooks and crannies to hide in, they're a perfect breeding ground for bacteria.
 And since we use them to wipe up almost everything in the kitchen, they're where the most germs will most likely end up.
-To be safe, disinfect your sponges by putting them in the dishwasher or zapping them for 2 minutes at full power in the microwave, ideally at least once a day.
+To be safe, disinfect your sponges by putting them in the dishwasher or zapping them for 2 minutes at full power in the microwave, ideally at least once a day (Note: only put sponges in the microwave that do not have metal in them!).
 The high heat will destroy most bacteria.

 10. Date leftovers.